skku-syslab/lockify/README.md

 ## Build Lockify Kernel

 This repository includes only the modified components.
 To use Lockify, copy the provided source files into a clean **Linux 6.6.23** kernel tree.
+Lockify has been successfully tested on Ubuntu 18.04 with kernel 6.6.23.

 ### 1. Clone the Repository